In this post, I am going to explain what is private equity and how does it work?

 The last few years have also seen the rise of private equity firms like the Acumen Fund that invest only in social sector enterprises.

-Working a private equity analyst is not easy, the hours are long, and the pressures are many.
+Working as a private equity analyst is not easy, the hours are long, and the pressures are many.
 Private equity firms hire only the best and brightest of the private equity industry, but if you are employed, then the opportunities to learn are endless.

 Since private equity firms have a relatively flat hierarchical structure, even as an associate or analyst, you will have the opportunity to interact regularly with Vice Presidents and Partners in the firm.